roicoroy/goiaba-servers/README.md

 ## Features

--   **Unified Authentication:** Single sign-on between the Medusa marketplace and Strapi CMS.
+-   **Unified Authentication:** A unified authentication system between the Medusa marketplace and Strapi CMS.
 -   **Multi-Vendor Marketplace:** Built on the Medusa marketplace demo, allowing multiple vendors to sell products.
 -   **Headless CMS:** Flexible content management powered by Strapi.
 -   **Dockerized Environment:** The entire platform is containerized, allowing for easy setup and deployment.